Tracking system: Yard management

 802.11, Received Signal Strength Indication (RSSI), Time Delay on Arrival (TDOA), active RFID or GPS Yard Management; feeding into either third party yard management software from the provider or to an existing system.
 Yard Management Systems (YMS) couple location data collected by RFID and GPS systems to help supply chain managers to optimize utilization of yard assets such as trailers and dock doors.
 YMS systems can use either active or passive RFID tags.

+Tool and equipment tracking

+A method for managing and locating valuable tools and equipment, especially in construction and manufacturing.
+Tools are tagged with RFID, barcodes and for automated check-in and check-out.
+For larger equipment, GPS trackers and dashcams are used to prevent theft, which costs the construction industry over $1 billion annually.
+Another method is Bluetooth Low Energy (BLE), which is also used for tool tracking.
+Cost-effective BLE tags can be attached to any tool, and their signals can be read by a network of Bluetooth-enabled devices, most notably the smartphones that workers already carry.

 Fleet management

-Fleet management is applied as a tracking application using GPS and composing tracks from subsequent vehicle's positions.
-Each vehicle to be tracked is equipped with a GPS receiver and relays the obtained coordinates via cellular or satellite networks to a home station.
+A fleet telematics system for fleet management is a tracking application using GPS that composes tracks from subsequent vehicle's positions.
+Each vehicle to be tracked is equipped with a GPS tracking unit (often part of a broader telematic control unit) and relays the obtained coordinates via cellular or satellite networks to a home station, providing automatic vehicle location data.
 Fleet management is required by: